cmonBruuh/poescript/README.md

 First some important information:

 - I have provided a folder EXE.
-As a beginner it is easier to start the script via the EXE.
-Only the Master.exe must be executed.
-- There are no instructions for using the .ahk files here.
+It's up to you if you use master.ahk or master.exe
 - AHK must be downloaded.
 - The .exe files are identical to the .ahk files, just compiled.
 - I do not take any liability for bans.
 I can say that I have been using the script for a while and nothing has happened yet.
 I think a big part of the POE community uses Flask Scripts or similar.